5 British Cities that are cheap to live in & offer a high Quality of Life

 It’s widely agreed that London is an extremely expensive city to visit and live in, but what about the rest of the UK?
 Well, the cost of living is considerably cheaper in literally every other city in the country, and usually by a considerable margin.
 In this post we’ll look at the cheapest cities to live in the UK and consider which are the best options for remote workers or students hoping to balance a high quality of life with affordable living.

 At the bottom of the page, you can also see an updated cost of living comparison focused on British cities.
-Figures were updated in 2023, taking into account the current cost of living crisis in the UK that has seen prices soar.
+Figures were last updated in 2023, taking into account the cost of living crisis in the UK that has seen prices soar.

 Table of Contents